 Graham Oldfield from Wharfdale Homes was one of the 450 site managers who won an NHBC Pride in the Job Quality Award.
 Jake Flower from IQ work closely with Graham on the Signal House project in Hampsthwaite, a high specification 4 bed detached new build.
 The build is contemporary and boasts large glass elevations including slim framed aluminium casement windows, Sieger slim sliding doors and frameless glass balustrades.
 These large elevations of glass will allow the new occupants views over the Hampsthwaite village and the Nidderdale area, which is an Area of Outstanding Natural Beauty.

 Designed by HWO Architects, this property combines elegance and simplicity with a careful selection of materials.
 The property was designed with an open plan layout, which benefits from increased ceiling heights to achieve a sense of airiness and space throughout the home – something that has been even more desirable during the Covid-19 pandemic.
-This property is currently on the market with Wharfdale Homes for just over £1M.

 Latest posts by Lucy Thompson (see all)